twrabetz/15-466-f21-base0/README.md

-# (TODO: your game's title)
+# Bullet Gel

-Author: (TODO: your name)
+Author: Thomas Wrabetz

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: In this game, you dodge missiles with various combinations of movement behaviors.

 Screen Shot: